boherm/ps-kanbanbot/README.md

 ## Composer scripts

 There are some composer scripts to help you to develop (unit tests, integration tests, end to end tests, code style, phpstan ...).
-Before pushing a commit you can run `composer local-ci to check if everything is ok.
+Before pushing a commit you can run `composer local-ci to` check if everything is ok.

 ## Deployment of kanbanbot new version

 1. Bump the version number in `app.version` variable in the [config/service.php](config/services.php) file!
 2. Follow the GitHub workflow described below to deploy latest version of `main` branch

+You can verify the deployed version : ping the `/healthcheck` route that will return the version number.

 ## Environments